-- You will be mailed an "ALI" card, which must be shown at the Indiana Academic University or College library where you wish to borrow books.
+- You will be mailed an ALI Borrower's Card, which must be shown at the Indiana Academic University or College library where you wish to borrow books.

 Instructions for Visitors from a participating ALI Library

-- You must present the "ALI" card you obtained from your home institution's library and a government-issued photo ID.
+- You must present the ALI Borrower's Card you obtained from your home institution's library and a government-issued photo ID.

-- At the IUB libraries, ALI card carriers will receive the same privileges as Indiana residents.
+- At the IUB libraries, ALI Borrower's Card carriers will receive the same privileges as Indiana residents.

 General Instructions regarding ALI Borrowing Program

-- Borrowers must present the lending library with a valid, current ALI Borrowers Card issued by the home institution, campus identification, and a photo ID with a current address.
-Some lending libraries may issue an additional borrowers card.
+- Borrowers must present the lending library with a valid, current ALI Borrowers Card issued by the home institution, campus identification card, and a photo ID with a current address.
+Some lending libraries may issue an additional Borrower's card.